alsaghir-zin/starcraft/README.md

 # Get Token on github
-github profile picture -> Settings -> Developper Settings -> Personnal Access Token -> Token (classic) -> Generate New Token (Classic)
+Your profile picture in on the top right position of the project page github profile picture -> Settings -> Developper Settings -> Personnal Access Token -> Token (classic) -> Generate New Token (Classic)
 Note : WSL
 project